 - Brief description (How was it measured?)

-- The risk of cardiovascular disease [coronary heart disease (coronary heart disease), stroke].
+- The risk of cardiovascular disease [coronary heart disease (CHD), stroke].

 Intake of cocoa, cacao, chocolate, stearic acid and flavonoids (including flavonols, flavanols, catechins, epicatechins and procynadins).